SatoshiumAI/satoshium-us/beacon/records/README.md

 # Unpublished Signals

-Unpublished Discovery Signals should not appear in the public Register by default.
+Unpublished Discovery Signals should not appear in Beacon Records by default.

 For example: